Condensation is one of the most common causes of damp in the UK and the damage to both health and home can be considerable.

 What is the easiest and cheapest way to solve wall and ceiling condensation?

-By improving the ventilation in the home, often only a small amount of “trickle” ventilation is enough to stop condensation forming.
+By improving the ventilation in the home, often only a small amount of “trickle” ventilation is enough to stop condensation from forming.

 Is condensation bad for my health?